 The positivist approach is therefore for many seen as more scientific and as a consequence having more credibility.
 Interpretivism on the other hand, is much more concerned with the experiencer and his/her perception/reality.
 The individual’s experience is seen as no less valid in this school of thought and may even be more telling.
 The arguments continue about which findings are of more value to the evolution of science and human understanding.
 Again, we think greater value is to be had from the merger of both.

-So, please watch out for all the ‘newies’ this year.
-We’re sure you will want to join us in our year-long celebration.
-The only thing we ask of you is please help us to spread this message.
+If you like what we are doing then please help us to spread this message.
 As you know, most of what we do is free and where we do charge for our services and resources, our fees are modest.

 We will never let go of our mantra, ‘principle before profit’.